harplife/zettelkasten/chemistry/alchemy/The_Holocene_Alchemist.md

 - O: /oʊ/ dote /doʊt/ (not /daʊt/, which would be doubt)
 - U: /juː/ use /juːz/

+Note that vowel length is not phonemic in General American, and therefore vowels such as /i/ are customarily transcribed without the length mark /ː/.

 ![[Pasted image 20260125181318.png | center | 500]]
 > See also [IPA vowel chart with audio](https://en.wikipedia.org/wiki/IPA_vowel_chart_with_audio)